prathikshetty2002/GenosisX-Website/README.md

 D) Footer section

 The repo is under development**
-The initiative is currently undertaken and led  by 6 students, you can join us to contribute in our project.
+The initiative is currently undertaken and led  by student developers, you can join us to contribute in our project.